camerahacks/lightroom-macro-pad/README.md

 import os
 os.remove('boot.py')
 ```
-A soft reset through REPL does not execute the ```boot.py``` file, you have to either bridge the RUN and GND pins or disconnect and connect the USB cable to make your board run the boot code.
+A soft reset through REPL does not execute the ```boot.py``` file, you have to either bridge the RUN and GND pins OR disconnect and reconnect the USB cable to make your board run the boot code.

 ### Disable REPL